silverdavi/taskmaster-paper/figures/figure1/figure1.md

   - `explained_variance.npy` - Explained variance ratios

 - **Figure Output**:
+  - `figure1.pdf` - The final figure in PDF format
-  - `figure1_output.pdf` - The final figure
+  - `figure1.png` - The final figure in PNG format
   - `metrics.json` - Key metrics used in the caption
-  - `caption.txt` - Generated caption for the paper

 ## Expected Insights

-This figure should reveal:
+This figure reveals:

 - Which series have the highest/lowest mean ratings
 - How the distribution of ratings varies across series